WGBH-MLA/AAPB2/app/views/exhibits/odyssey-of-black-studies-in-public-broadcasting.md

 - <img class="img-circle pull-left" src="https://s3.amazonaws.com/americanarchive.org/exhibits/Pheolyn-Allen.jpg"/>
   <a class="name">Pheolyn Allen</a>
-  <a class="title">2023 Junio Fellow, Library of Congress and dual-title PhD student in English and African-American and Diaspora Studies at Pennsylvania State University</a>
+  <a class="title">2023 Junior Fellow, Library of Congress and dual-title PhD student in English and African-American and Diaspora Studies at Pennsylvania State University</a>

 ## Resources